Ritikakumari1234/Automated-Waste-Sorting-System/README.md

-Feel free to contribute to this project or report any issues by creating a new issue in the repository.
+Feel free to contribute to this project.